 The «Cru Bourgeois» distinction originated back in the Middle Ages.
 At the time, the Bourgeois of the Bourg, village, of Bordeaux, acquired the best land of the region and re-named the “Crus des Bourgeois” to “Crus Bourgeois”.
 This classification today is the guarantee of an aristocracy of the terroirs and even qualitative know-how that became a symbol of luxury.
 Château Moulin à Vent is one of the few wineries represented in AOC Moulis-en-Médoc and run entriely by women.

 Talented Female Winemakers

-The team of this estate is 100% feminine: Reine, the Technical Manager, Florence the Administrative Manager and Pilar Jimenez, employee in the vineyard working fin the Château Moulin à Vent.
+The team of this estate is 100% women, Reine, the Technical Manager, Florence the Administrative Manager and Pilar Jimenez, employee in the vineyard run the entire operation at Château Moulin à Vent.

 The Chateau has more than two centuries of existence, its chartreuse (french typical chateau) dates from the early nineteenth century and its winery was built in 1873.
-The terroir is a concentrate of the Médoc wine: gravel Garonne and serious Pyrenean rest on a clay-limestone substrate, promoting a long and consistent maturation of Merlots and Cabernets Francs.
-This arrangement favors the expression of powerful, elegant and racy wines.
+The terroir is a concentration of the Médoc gravel Garonne and the rest on a clay-limestone substrate, promoting a long and consistent maturation of Merlot and Cabernet Franc.
+This arrangement favors the expression of powerful, elegant, and racy wines.